As cities reopen and roads get busier, traffic reporters are back on their game

-“Cramps on the ramps,” “waits at the gates,” and “tails at the tolls” are among traffic reporter Chuck Whitaker’s pet phrases when he’s telling drivers in Baltimore and Florida that roadways are clear.
+“Cramps on the ramps,” “waits at the gates,” and “tails at the tolls” are among traffic reporter Chuck Whitaker’s pet phrases when he’s telling drivers in Baltimore and Florida that roadways aren’t clear.

 The long-time fixture on WCBM and numerous radio stations in the Sunshine State hasn’t been using those stock descriptions recently, as highways and major streets have few commuters making their way to work or school.